JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

   {{< card link="https://github.com/JAlcocerT/ebooks" title="eBooks Repository" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Creating ebooks as a code with Rmd" >}}
 {{< /cards >}}

+Would it be possible to [make ebooks as a code](#creating-an-ebook)?

 **Intro**

 I got inspired recently by the concept of: https://readmake.com/

-And some people are selling this kind of things on social media: `https://altagency.com/guide/`
+Some people are selling this kind of things on social media: `https://altagency.com/guide/`

+People with PRO tech knowledge, like: `https://kerkour.com/books`

 > Others, just publish freely, like https://github.com/treeman/why_cryptocurrencies, which builds with [Pollen](https://docs.racket-lang.org/pollen/) and touches the [crypto](https://jalcocert.github.io/JAlcocerT/understading-crypto-with-ai/) ecosystem